neverpanic/coffeestats-cli/README.md

 License
 -------
-`coffeestats-cli` is licensed under the 3-clause BSD license.
+`coffeestats-cli` is licensed under the Simplified BSD license.